michalmonday/supremeDuck/UPDATES.md

 -added preview feature for "Youtube", "Website" and "Set wallpaper" categories

 **16/01/2019 - 13:07**
-Fixed what I messed up with last update... (ducky script not working properly)
+-fixed what I messed up with last update... (ducky script not working properly)

 **16/01/2019**
-Fixed ducky script bug (e.g. "ALT TAB" not doing what it supposed to)
+-fixed ducky script bug (e.g. "ALT TAB" not doing what it supposed to)

 **24/07/2018**
 -increased baud rate of Esp8266 version to 115200 (it's necessary to upload both: Esp8266 and Arduino code for the change to take place)